HuyNguyenAu/nnfs/README.md

 # Wobbly ML
-A simple ML library based on the [Neural Networks From Scratch](https://nnfs.io) book.
+A ML library based on the [Neural Networks From Scratch](https://nnfs.io) book.

 ## Requirements
 - Python 3.9.13 minimum